skramm/spaghetti/docs/spaghetti_faq.md

 ```C++
 	fsm.assignTimeOut( st_Red, 5, spag::DurUnit::min, st_Green );
 ```
-Oh, and if for some reason (templated function in a header, as in `src/traffic_lights_common.hpp`) you don't have access to the `DurUnit` type, you can also use string values:
+If for some reason (templated function in a header, as in `src/traffic_lights_common.hpp`) you don't have access to the `DurUnit` type, you can also use string values:
 ```C++
 	fsm.assignTimeOut( st_Red, 5, "min", st_Green );
 ```